phrase/openapi/intro.md

 ## JSONP

-The Phrase API supports [JSONP](http://en.wikipedia.org/wiki/JSONP) for all GET requests in order to deal with cross-domain request issues.
+The Phrase Strings API supports [JSONP](http://en.wikipedia.org/wiki/JSONP) for all GET requests in order to deal with cross-domain request issues.
 Just send a `?callback` parameter along with the request to specify the Javascript function name to be called with the response content:

 ```
 $ curl "https://api.phrase.com/v2/projects?callback=myFunction"